machineily/Pandemic-Pulse-NYC/README.md

 # big-data-project

-Comparison_between_ridership_and_infected.ipynb was used for projectdraft
+Comparison_between_ridership_and_infected.ipynb was used for project's draft.

-All other files are used to generate data & graph for the project
+**All other files are used to generate final data & graph for the project**